Privacy and data policy

 Read this alongside our Acceptable Use Policy and Terms.
 If anything here conflicts with a signed agreement, the signed agreement controls.

-Pylo retains request metadata for abuse and legal compliance.
-We do not train on that data and we do not sell it.
+Pylo retains request metadata for security and legal compliance, and may keep a short-lived sample of request and response content to test reliability.
+We do not train on your data and we do not sell it.
 Pylo is not zero-data-retention.

 What we collect